klevente/react-autocomplete/README.md

 # react-autocomplete

-Example React Autocomplete Component with debouncing and `AbortController`.
+Example React Autocomplete Component with debouncing and `AbortController`, based on this [video](https://www.youtube.com/watch?v=Ju6VSLKXrJg).

 # Improvements, follow-ups:
 - How do I handle the loading state?
 (I did this)